lholman/TechnicalTesting/Test-Automation.md

 ## Technical Exercise

-The following website [http://test.my.kiqplan.com/fitbugdemo/game/fitbug-step-challenge/app](Kiqplan app) demonstrates the Fitbug step challenge.
-The application builds on top of the [Kiqplan API](http://test.kiqplan.com/documentation/v2/).
+The following website [Kiqplan app](http://test.my.kiqplan.com/fitbugdemo/game/fitbug-step-challenge/app) demonstrates the Fitbug step challenge.
+The application builds on top of the [Kiqplan API](http://test.kiqplan.com/api/v2/) which is [documented here](http://test.kiqplan.com/documentation/v2/).

+You will be provided a login for the 'Kiqplan app' that will also allow you to authenticate with the API.

-1. Write a suite of functional tests in Cucumber syntax to cover some functionality of the site above, you must include the following scenario.
+1. Write a suite of functional tests in Cucumber syntax to cover some functionality of the site above, you must include the following two scenarios.

 ```
-Feature: Use the website to find out about a person
+Feature: Use the app to compete in a challenge
-   So that I can decide whether to interview a person
+   So that I can compete in a step challenge
-   As a recruiter
+   As a company employee
-   I want to know about them
+   I want to be part of a Team

    Scenario:
-      Given I want to know about the person
+      Given I am a Team member
-      When I select 'About' in the menu
+      When I select my Team in the Leaderboard
+      Then I will see my 'Total steps'

+   Scenario:
+      Given I am a Team member
+      When I view my Team in the Leaderboard
-      Then I will see information about the person
+      Then I will see a combined 'Average team steps' count
 ```

 1. Implement your suite of tests to run in an automated fashion